Powered by SchoolDash

 Overall scores for nearby schools are shown.
 Click on school names to go their corresponding pages.
 Use the button on the left to personalise these scores based on your own priorities.

 Disadvantaged pupils: Excellent.
 Progress up to age 16 is excellent.
-Destinations at 16 are above average.
+Destinations at 16 are excellent.
+Progress at 16-18 is about average.
 Destinations at 18 (allowing for attainment) are above average.

 Representation: In balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is in balance with the local community.
 Show details